Harnessing Hybrid Frequency-Entangled Qudits through Quantum Interference

 \subsubsection{HFEQs generation and verification}

 Based on the experimental setup and theoretical proposal described above, we first verify the frequency correlation of the SPDC photon pairs to ensure that their JSI exhibits anti-correlation.
 The photon pairs are transmitted through a 1-meter PM fiber before entering the Franson interferometer for measurement, with the results shown in Fig. \ref{TPI_5bin}(a).
 In these measurements, we observe the typical coincidence counting pattern of the Franson interferometer.
 A group of counts corresponding to the TPES appears near a time difference of 0 ns.
-Additionally, satellite states associated with the Franson interferometer emerge at approximately $\pm 9$ ns.
-The time delay between the long and short arms clearly separates the TPES from the satellite states in the time domain, effectively suppressing single-photon interference.
+Additionally, satellite states associated with the Franson interferometer emerge at approximately $\pm 9$ ns, corresponding to the time delay between the long and short arms, clearly separating the TPES from the satellite states in the time domain, effectively suppressing the single-photon interference.

 In Fig. \ref{TPI_5bin}(a), the functionality of ToFS enables the coincidence measurements to reveal additional details about the spectral structure of these quantum states.
 Notably, both the satellite states and the TPES exhibit a comb-like spectral pattern.
-This observation suggests that the generated SPDC photon pairs have a non-zero time delay ($\tau_H$), which induces further spectral modulation via HOM interference.
-The non-zero $\tau_H$ originates from two primary factors: the 1-meter PM fiber embedded in the waveguide module and the phase difference caused by the refractive index mismatch for type-II photon pairs within the chip.
+This observation suggests that the generated SPDC photon pairs have a non-zero time delay ($\tau_H\neq0$), which induces further spectral modulation via HOM interference.
+The non-zero $\tau_H$ originates from two primary factors: the 1-meter PM fiber embedded in the waveguide module and the phase difference caused by the refractive index mismatch between the two cross-polarized photon-pair modes within the type-II SPDC chip.
 Furthermore, we observe that the spectral structures of the satellite states and the TPES result from the modulation effects of destructive and constructive HOM interference, respectively, as predicted by theoretical models.